 The authors thank the pilot sites, project participants, the California Emergency Medical Services Authority and the California Office of Statewide Health Planning and Development for their assistance in carrying out this evaluation.
-They also thank the California Health Care Foundation for funding the evaluation.
+They also thank the California Health Care Foundation for funding the evaluation and the manager who oversaw the pilot projects, and for providing grants to pilot project sites to support data collection for the evaluation.